lauraamy/p6_automatic_classification_consumer_goods/README.md

 # Mission

-Carry out a feasibility study of an article classification engine based on an image and a description for the automation of the attribution of the article category.
+- Feasibility study of an article classification engine based on an image and a description for the automation of the attribution of the article category.

-Analysing the dataset by performing preprocessing of product images and descriptions, dimension reduction, and then clustering.
+- Analysis of the dataset by performing preprocessing of product images and descriptions, dimension reduction, and then clustering.

 # Data